Manama: Buses

 Manama has a bus service that launched on 1 April 2015, with a fleet of 141 MAN buses.
 Regulated by the Ministry of Transportation, bus routes extend across Bahrain and around Manama.

 Air transport

 Bahrain International Airport is located on the nearby Muharraq Island, approximately 7 km from the Central Business District (CBD).
-It is a premier hub airport in the Middle East.
+It is a premier hub airport in West Asia.
 Strategically located in the Northern Persian Gulf between the major markets of Saudi Arabia and Iran, the airport has one of the widest range and highest frequency of regional services with connections to major international destinations in Europe, Asia, Africa, and North America.

 Bahrain also has a military airbase, the Isa Air Base, located in the south at Sakhir.
 This is the base of the Bahrain Defence Force, or BDF.